Kellenkjames/RB109/variable_shadowing/example_2.md

 On line 4, the local variable `n` is initialized and assigned to the integer `10`.
 The `do...end` alongside the `times` method invocation on lines 6-8 define a block and introduces a new scope.

 On line 6, the block parameter is defined as `n`; the same variable name as `n` on line 4.
-Since the outer variable `n` on line 4 and the block parameter `n` on line 6 have the same name; `n` is initialized and assigned to the integer `11` on line 7; re-assignment is ignored due to variable shadowing.
+Since the outer variable `n` on line 4 and the block parameter `n` on line 6 have the same name; the local variable `n` is initialized and assigned to the integer `11` on line 7; re-assignment is ignored due to variable shadowing.

 The `times` method returns `1`; the calling object of the method.